 Marquette offers a wide variety of undergraduate majors that incorporate the physical therapy pre-requisite courses needed.
 The direct freshman admission window to the six year program is fairly unique and removes much of the competitive pressure so that students often develop a richer undergraduate experience consistent with the Jesuit mission of the university.
 The most popular undergraduate major is Exercise Physiology, although there are almost 20 others that can be utilized depending on a student's area of interest.
 Admission to the professional phase of the program is guaranteed following junior year provided a student meets the following requirements for continuation:

-- They must have the ability to complete their bachelor's degree by the fifth year of the program.
+- Have the ability to complete their bachelor's degree by the fifth year of the program.

-- Beginning with the incoming freshmen in Fall of 2017, they must have completed the 31 credits of prerequisite course work with a minimum 2.4 grade point average in these credits.
+- Complete the 32 credits of prerequisite course work with a minimum 2.67 grade point average in these credits.

 A set number of PT-related observation hours are not officially required.
 However, observing in a variety of physical therapy settings and with different patient populations is the best means to demonstrate your understanding of and commitment to the profession during the application process.